 For an application to be considered, a research cluster must:

-- A minimum of three researchers working on a common area.
+- Include a minimum of three researchers working on an area of common interest.
 Members may be pursuing individual projects in a related field or pursuing collaborative research as a team.

-- The Cluster must have one or more research projects that will result in outputs such as publications, academic events.
+- Propose one (or more) research projects that will result in scholarly outputs, such as publications or academic events.

-For any information regarding research and research clusters, please contact firstname.lastname@example.org.
+For more information about research clusters at CUE, please contact email@example.com.